lucasbpro/command-line-101/git/README.md

 ```shell
 $ git add <file_name>
 ```

-Files in the stagging area will be commited when user runs git commit.
+Files in the stagging area will be commited when user runs _git commit_.
 In case you want to remove all files from staging area, run
 ```shell
 $ git reset
 ```